aboutbits/local-environment/readme.md

     Note: if you are searching for a solution to use certificates on your local development, check out [mkcert](https://mkcert.dev).
 It is a simple zero-config tool to make locally trusted development certificates with any names you'd like.

+    The installation instructions can be found on the website.
+After the installation, you can create a certificate the following way:

+    ```bash
+    mkcert -install
+    (cd certificates && mkcert aboutbits.local "*.aboutbits.local")
+    ```

 4. Copy the file `traefik-example.toml` to `traefik.toml` and adjust the certificate paths with the files that you copied in the previous step:

     ```toml